Clinton warns Russia, Iran of Syria conflict spreading

 Moscow has blocked three Security Council resolutions aimed at pushing him out or pressuring him to end the bloodshed.
 But Russia has also distanced itself from Assad by saying it is not trying to prop him up and will not offer him asylum.

-Clinton appeared sceptical Russian Prime Minister Dmitry Medvedev's comment this week that Assad's chances of staying in power were growing "smaller and smaller" might herald a fundamental shift in Russia's stance.
+Clinton appeared skeptical Russian Prime Minister Dmitry Medvedev's comment this week that Assad's chances of staying in power were growing "smaller and smaller" might herald a fundamental shift in Russia's stance.

 "On the Russians, Medvedev included, we have heard rhetoric before over the last now nearly two years that we thought provided an opening ... unfortunately, all of that rhetoric has failed to translate into changes in Russian policy," she said.